HOLMS-lib/holms-lib.github.io/index.md

 ```

 #### Arithmetical fixpoint
-For any arithmetical senteces p q, p is equivalent to unprovability of q --> p iff p is equivalent to consistency of q.
+For any arithmetical sentences p q, p is equivalent to unprovability of q --> p iff p is equivalent to consistency of q.
 ```
 let GL_arithmetical_fixpoint = time GL_RULE
   `!p q.
 [GL_AX . {} |~ Dotbox (p <-> Not (Box (q --> p))) <->